KarthikeyanPeriyathambi/slmAI/README.md

 ## Database Setup

-This application can integrate with a MySQL database to query your SQL backup files.
+This application integrates with a MySQL database for natural language querying capabilities.

 ### Prerequisites